TUTORIAL ARC GIS GETTING TO KNOW ARCGIS DESKTOP

 Each class is associated with a symbol size.

-Button Sort changes the number and the limits of each class.
+Button Sort changes the number and the limits of each class.- Proportional symbols:

 This method is like using an abacus.